alexdevero/alex-devero-blog/__drafts__/draft--javascript-fetch.md

 ### The DELETE request

-When you want to delete some data, files, etc. you can make `DELETE` requests.
+When you want to delete some data, files, etc. you can make `DELETE` request.
 Making this type of request requires a bit more syntax than `GET` but less than `POST`.
 What you need to do is to set the `method` option for `fetch()` to `DELETE`.
 Then, you need to know the correct URL and what do you want to delete.

 ```JavaScript
 // Make DELETE request